Any general who goes into battle without a plan is doomed to fail.

 The laissez-faire strategy would lead to up to 600,000 needless deaths in the UK.
 The intermediate strategies: isolate the vulnerable; and retard for treatment also have serious flaws.
 And while the lockdown and eliminate strategy is enormously disruptive – by design – as other countries have shown, it can save huge numbers of lives.

 The government of the UK has not yet explicitly committed to the lockdown and eliminate strategy; it is still not clear whether they are intending to follow one of the intermediate strategies.
 Mr Johnson’s first step should be to make this clear immediately, both so that the public understand what is going on and so that those at or near the front line of medical treatment or of other forms of critical national infrastructure can plan appropriately.
+From the medical perspective, for example, lockdown and eliminate requires less in the way of intensive care (though still far more than we are used to), but far more in the way of testing, tracing and elimination than the other strategies.
+Clarity is essential for planning.

 And because this strategy is so disruptive, he needs to protect people and businesses against the effects of that disruption.
 Specifically, what we don’t want to see is that the lockdown produces starvation, homelessness joblessness, bankruptcy of otherwise viable businesses, or panic and hoarding leading to shortages of essential supplies.
 So Mr Johnson needs to ensure protection for people and businesses to prevent these things.